Monmouthshire and Brecon Canal: Decline and re-opening

 With their network of feeder railways, the canals were profitable.
 Coal traffic rose from 3,500 tons in 1796 to 150,000 tons in 1809, but the arrival of the railways brought serious decline, and in the 1850s, several schemes to abandon the canals were proposed.
 The Monmouthshire Company, which had become the Monmouthshire Railway and Canal Company under the Newport and Pontypool Railway Amendment Act 1848 (11 & 12 Vict. c. cxx)), bought out the Brecknock and Abergavenny Canal Company in 1865, but the move came too late, and the Monmouthshire Canal gradually closed, while the Brecon line was retained as a water feeder.
 Control of the canals passed to the Great Western Railway in 1880, and they were consequently nationalised in 1948.

 The section of canal from Pontymoile to Pontnewynydd was converted into a railway in 1853, with the loss of 11 locks, and more significantly, much of the water supply to the lower canal.
 Following the conversion, the next part of the canal to close was the section from Newport to the docks, which lasted until 1879.
 The rest of the Newport section, to the northern portal of Barrack Hill Tunnel, was closed in 1930, and the Cwmbran section followed in 1954.
 The Crumlin branch was abandoned as a commercial waterway in 1930, but was retained in water.
 In February 1946, a serious breach occurred at Abercarn, 2+1/2 mi from Crumlin, and although this section of the canal had not been used for 16 years, the breach was repaired.
-However, the branch was closed just three years later in 1949, and the section from Pontywaun to Crumlin was filled in and used as the route for the A467 road in 1968/9.
-The rest of the canal was formally abandoned in 1962, but within two years, restoration had begun.
+However, the branch was closed just three years later by the British Transport Commission Act 1949 (12, 13 & 14 Geo.
+6. c. xxix), and the section from Pontywaun to Crumlin was filled in and used as the route for the A467 road in 1968/9.
+The rest of the canal was formally abandoned under the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii), but within two years, restoration had begun.
 Funding for the restoration became available as a result of the National Parks legislation.
 This was designed to help The Broads in Norfolk and Suffolk, but that area was not designated as a national park, whereas the Brecon Beacons were, and the canal was seen as a valuable amenity in an area of natural beauty.
 The canal was reopened to Pontymoile in 1970.